node-gh/gh/README.md

 * Open or close an issue that you've sent to someone.

     ```
-gh pr 1 --close --user eduardolundgren
+gh is 1 --close --user eduardolundgren
     ```

 ### 4. List